sevagh/pitch-detection/README.md

 \*YIN and McLeod inspired by [TarsosDSP](https://github.com/JorenSix/TarsosDSP).

-MPM performs best on the guitar clip - see [Pitcha](https://github.com/sevagh/Pitcha) and [transcriber](https://github.com/sevagh/transcriber), two of my projects which use the MPM.
-YIN is strong at the sine wave test, without MPM's low pitch cutoff limitation.
-There are errors with the implementations of Goertzel, DFT, and autocorrelation - they shouldn't be performing this badly.
+MPM performs best on the guitar clip - see [Pitcha](https://github.com/sevagh/Pitcha) and [transcriber](https://github.com/sevagh/transcriber), two of my projects which use the MPM. **I strongly recommend using the MPM for any musical instrument pitch detection project**.
+A problem with the MPM is the low pitch cutoff.

+The rest are included for posterity.
+Goertzel and DFT are dogshit at musical instruments.
+Also, my autocorrelation implementation is buggy.

 ### Build